 Lord Mayor's Engagements

-If you would like to help the Lord Mayor of Oxford in this work or get involved in either of these two charities or donate money to them please contact us.
+If you would like to help the Lord Mayor of Oxford in this work or get involved in any of these charities or donate money to them please contact us.